SAP-samples/teched2022-DA281/exercises/dd3/README.md

 ### **Overview of Replication Flow Connectivity**

-Looking at the supported source & target connectivty, different SAP and non-SAP connectivty can currently be used when creating a Replication Flow, which can also be checked in our product documentation under the following Link.
+Looking at the supported source & target connectivity, different SAP and non-SAP connectivity can currently be used when creating a Replication Flow, which can also be checked in our product documentation under the following Link.

 **[Replication Flow source and target connectivity ](https://help.sap.com/docs/SAP_DATA_INTELLIGENCE/ca509b7635484070a655738be408da63/f4327d3e2f7146a19e76924f8a79454a.html)**